 This week we talk to Tonya Kay, actress, stunt woman and self proclaimed most dangerous woman in Hollywood.
 She is crazy and that’s what we love about her.
 Being a dancer, Tonya brings a lot of physicality to her performances which is unique in and of itself.
-She is an actress appearing as a series regular in the upcoming Puppet Master: Axis Termination series on the El Rey Network.
+She is an actress appearing as a series regular in the upcoming Puppet Master: Axis Termination by Full Moon Productions.

 As a lead actress she has graced the screen with leading film roles in A Better Place (Cannes), Dark Space and Earthtastrophe on SyFy and The Other Wife on Lifetime Movie Network.
 The only female nominee, Tonya Kay won Best Villain from the Horror Society 2016 for her lead role in Bastard (20th Century Fox) and draws upon Meisner, Anthony Meindl, Second City and iO West training to shape her fearless instincts.

 Adding to Tonya’s diversity she’s been a stunt woman for Pink and a stilt walker in American Horror Story.
 Tonya also used a whip on stage with Howie Mandel as a contestent on America’s Got Talent.
 This is guaranteed to be one of the most diverse Imperfect Podcasts to date due to the varied talents Tonya brings to the table.

 Check out Tonya Kay’s acting reels on her site http://tonyakay.com.

 Watch Puppet Master: Axis Termination starring Tonya Kay

 Watch the Live Interview with Actress Tonya Kay